 The Atlanta, Georgia native talked to us about starting out, being a one-man-band, and what it was like to re-record his own production audio work.

+What attracted you to putting on a pair of headphones and recording sound?
 I studied sound design in college and our first project was to create an audio scene of all of our own captured sounds.
 This experience really put a spark in me that sound can create and mold the way you see a picture.
 After that, I was working as a sound designer at a production house in Atlanta.
 Their production sound mixer moved so they asked me to fill in – which began my production sound career.

+What is it about sound and being part of the storytelling that you like the most?
 I enjoy collaborating with people who enjoy the creative process and understand that we all need each other to make a greater product of art.

+With smaller budgeted projects like Misdirected, what do you look for so you can say yes to a project?
 Normally, I always look to the people that are involved in the project.
 I have a pretty strong discernment when it comes to people and character off of the first meeting, so I use this to help me decipher which projects are worth taking a risk for.

 The good people over at Gotham Sound teamed up with Tekserve and Avid to bring a behind the scenes look at the sound of Nurse Jackie with production sound mixer Jan McLaughlin, and Steve Borne supervising sound editor.
 If you have the time to watch, it’s well worth a look.

 Production mixer Darryl L. Frank, CAS, on set of Breaking Bad